 By the way, another great thing about Falmouth Harbor is its proximity to off-Cape locations.
 Falmouth is just 30 minutes up Rte.
 28 from the Cape Cod Canal, so the traffic headaches associated with other Cape Cod ports are less of an issue.

 Daytrippers and transients with dinghies can tie up at the town float, in the extreme northwest corner of the harbor.
-The float offers free tie-up for up to 2 hours for boats 25’ and under.
+The float offers free tie-up for up to two hours for boats 25 feet and under.
 From here it’s an easy 10-minute walk to town, where you can find all sorts of stores, boutiques and restaurants.
 A West Marine outlet and a grocery and liquor stores are also nearby.

 But you don’t have to leave the harbor to find sustenance.
 Close by are the Falmouth Raw Bar and the Flying Bridge restaurant, as well as the Falmouth Clam Shack, at the southern end of the harbor.
-Just follow the scent of fried food.
+Just follow the scent of fried food!
+On the west bank of the harbor are two more small marinas: North and East Marine.

 It should be noted that Falmouth is a somewhat overlooked summer vacation spot that has much to offer.
 The beaches east of Falmouth Harbor are some of the finest on the Cape, and offer warmer, calmer water than what you’ll normally find on the Outer Cape.
 There are also some terrific B&Bs and inns worth checking out.